AmanSilva/English_Classes_01/Class3.md

 > * What currency do you use in Brazil? _We use the Brazilian Real.
 (The Brazilian Real)_
 > * Where do you live? _I live in Salvador.
 (In Salvador)_
 > * When do you watch television? _I often watch TV from 13:30 to 14:45._
 > * Why do you go to Itaparica? _I go to Itaparica to visit my grandfather.
-(To visit my grandfather)_
+(To visit my grandfather) / I go there because I like visiting my grandfather.
+(Because I like visiting my grandfather)_
 > * How do you go to Itaparica? _I go to Itaparica by boat.
 (By boat)_

 ### Questions with the 3rd Person Singular

 We can also use the structures previously mentioned to ask things about other persons, about cities or even about countries.
-We just need to change the pronoun _you_ for the name of this other person (or city, or country, or...) and use _does_ instead of _do_.
+We just need to change the pronoun _you_ for the name of another person (or city, or country, or...) and use _does_ instead of _do_.

 > **Examples:**
 > * Where does the Pope live? _He lives in Vatican City.
 (In Vatican City)_